4waisenkinder/4waisenkinder.github.io/source/_posts/2013-08-09-how-to-make-screenshots-with-phantomjs.markdown

 - phantomjs
 ---

-Recently I started developing my first grunt plugin call [grunt-photobox](https://npmjs.org/package/grunt-photobox).
+Recently I started developing my first grunt plugin called [grunt-photobox](https://npmjs.org/package/grunt-photobox).
 The goal was to make the layout QA-process before shipping a new feature much easier.
 It should take screenshots of every relevant site and compare it to the last one - [post about how to use it here](http://4waisenkinder.de/blog/2013/07/26/grunt-photobox-secure-yourself-against-broken-layout/).

 The base for that should be [phantomjs](http://phantomjs.org/).
 It's a headless webkit browser, that gives you all functionality a "real" browser has plus a few features for making screenshots or reading files from disk for example.
 You can run it via command line and pass in a script to execute inside the scope of phantomjs.